 Some types of complementary and alternative therapies may help reduce stress, which can trigger SVT in some people.
 Stress-relieving techniques include:

 - Relaxation techniques

 Preparing for your appointment

 If you think you may have supraventricular tachycardia, make an appointment with your family doctor.
 If it's found early, your treatment may be easier and more effective.
-Eventually, however, you may be referred to a doctor trained in heart conditions (cardiologist).
+You may be referred to a doctor trained in heart conditions (cardiologist).

 Appointments can be brief.
 Because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.